-Carolyn Eastman in Associate Professor of History at Virginia Commonwealth University.
+Carolyn Eastman is Professor of History at Virginia Commonwealth University.

-During the 2021-2022 academic year, she will be in residence as a National Endowment for the Humanities (NEH) fellow at the New-York Historical Society, developing a new book on New Yorkers’ experiences of the yellow fever epidemics in the 1790s.
-She will continue that work in 2022-2023 as a Public Scholar funded by the NEH.
+During the 2021-2022 academic year, she was in residence as a National Endowment for the Humanities (NEH) fellow at the New-York Historical Society, developing a new book on New Yorkers’ experiences of the yellow fever epidemics in the 1790s.
+She continues that work in 2022-2023 as a Public Scholar funded by the NEH.

 She writes about early America and the Atlantic world, focusing on the intersections of gender, political culture, and the mediums of writing, speaking, and visual images.
 Those pieces have appeared in popular venues like Slate, the Gotham Blog, and Smithsonian, and in academic journals such as Gender & History, the William and Mary Quarterly, and American Nineteenth Century History.